 Whether you have a Mid-century modern, Spanish style, Modern, or Contemporary, this paint on the exteriors is bound to add an inviting, welcoming, and warm character to the facades.

-You can either add organic browns as an accent or go vice versa for the trims, moldings, and door and window frames.
+You can either add organic browns as an accent or vice versa for the trims, moldings, and door and window frames.

 And, don’t hold back from using brown or Spanish roof tiles and natural stone wainscotting.

 My Favorite Way to Sample Colors

-I can’t say enough about how easy it is to use a peel-and-stick paint sample to give a color like Drfit of Mist a try.
+I can’t say enough about how easy it is to use a peel-and-stick paint sample to give a color like Drift of Mist a try.
 The absolute best way is to order a sample from Samplize.

 You can check it out right on your wall and move it around.
 Also, try it along with another couple of colors to test pairing possibilities.

 This is WAY easier than having to open up little cans of paint and rolling/brushing on.
 Forget the mess and use these helpful temporary sample squares to test location, lighting options, etc.

-Now that you have all this “education” – are you ready to being painting your home in Drift of Mist?
+Now that you have all this “education” – are you ready to begin painting your home in Drift of Mist?

 Should there be any questions or thoughts, let us know in the comments below!